Customer journey mapping sometimes gets a bad rap.

 Now we’re going to fill out the different channels.
 Think of the ways your customers interact with your brand.
 You’ll probably want to include channels like Website (Desktop), Website (Mobile), Mobile App, Social Media, Phone, In-Person, and Chat Support.
 Plot these out on the left side of your map, from top to bottom.

-Blank customer journey map
+4. Fill out the customer journey map

 For this step, you’ll need to think about your personas.
 Which activities do they complete along their customer journey?
 Which channels do they use for each activity?